More than 17,000 homes bought under Help to Buy scheme

 This has to be on a new build, and it enables them to take out a mortgage of up to 75% of the property's value.
 The difference is made up with an equity loan of up to 20% from the government.

 The mortgage guarantee, which began across the UK last October and will run until the end of 2016, offers a government guarantee against losses for lenders who are prepared to offer mortgages to people with only a small deposit.

 Almost 15,000 of the 17,395 homes bought through Help to Buy were done with the equity loan, the figures revealed.

 Use of the equity loan was at its highest in south-east England, while the highest number of people buying a home through the mortgage guarantee was in Scotland and north-west England.

-Mr Cameron hailed the scheme, saying: "Help to Buy is a key part of our long-term economic plan, giving thousands more people the security and independence that comes from owning their own home."'Cost-of-living crisis'
+Mr Cameron hailed the scheme, saying: "Help to Buy is a key part of our long-term economic plan, giving thousands more people the security and independence that comes from owning their own home."